 From Madrid to Barcelona

 The next world-class name on Barcelona's superstar wishlist was Antoine Griezmann, during or after (the timeline wasn't clear enough) their attempts to re-sign Neymar.
-The former Atletico Madrid man was subject to the Catalans' interest in the summer of 2018 but chose to stay at the Wanda Metropolitano in quite the dramatic and heavily criticised fashion.
+The former Atletico Madrid man was a subject of Catalan interest in the summer of 2018 but chose to stay at the Wanda Metropolitano in quite the dramatic and heavily criticised fashion.

 Now, the move was perfect for one party and not the other, at least not at the moment.
 Griezmann turns 29 come March 2020, he's at the peak of his physical ability, won the World Cup with France and is one of the leading names in world football.
 All these factors are summoned into play, along with arguably the most crucial one: his lack of silverware to show for.